-Through this scheme, the Ministry for Sustainable Development, the Environment and Climate Change (MSDEC), on behalf of the Government, offers financial support to non-Government, not-for-profit organisations engaged in environmental conservation and its promotion, to incentivate them to undertake further environmentally-beneficial projects and initiatives.
+Through this scheme, the Ministry for the Environment, Sustainable Development and Climate Change (MESDC) , on behalf of the Government, offers financial support to non-Government, not-for-profit organisations engaged in environmental conservation and its promotion, to incentivate them to undertake further environmentally-beneficial projects and initiatives.

 Targetted actions through projects and initiatives eligible under this scheme relate to: